terakoya76/sneaker/README.md

 ```

 ## Note
-This tool currently only evaluate minute,hour part of cron expression.
+This tool currently only evaluate minute,hour,day part of cron expression.
 So what it describes is not an actual execution schedule.
 It contains some false-positive execution schedule.